 Diversity of skills and integrity standards: The infrastructure industry is a diverse industry, in terms of the number of different professions, trades and specialist contractors.
 For example, a typical power station project may involve the following:

 This diversity leads to varied standards of qualification, integrity and oversight.

 Project phases: Projects normally have several different phases, each involving different management teams, and each requiring handovers of the completed phase to the contractors undertaking the next phase.
 For example, a power station project may have the following phases: financing, design, excavation, foundations, civil works, building works, equipment manufacture, equipment erection, power station commissioning, and operation.
-Even if one main contractor undertakes all the phases, it will normally sub-contract the different phases to different sub-contractors.
+Even if one main contractor has overall responsibility for all the phases, it will normally sub-contract the different phases to different specialist sub-contractors.
 This leads to difficulties in control and oversight.

 Size of projects: Some projects can be very large in scale.
 Major dams, power plants, industrial plants and motorways cost significant amounts of money.
 It is easier to hide large bribes and inflated claims in large projects than in small projects.

 Uniqueness of projects: Projects vary tremendously in content and size.
 Rates for labour, equipment and materials vary according to market demand.
 Many projects are unique.
 As a result costs are often difficult to compare.
 This makes it easier to inflate costs and hide bribes.